Ahana19/Youtube_Channel_Analytics_Dashboard/README.md

 # 📊 YouTube Channel Analytics Dashboard

-An interactive dashboard to analyze and visualize YouTube channel performance using data pulled from the YouTube Data API.
+An interactive dashboard to analyze and visualize a YouTube channel performance using data pulled from the YouTube Data API.The YouTube channel that is being analyzed here is FreeCodeCamp.
 Built with Python, MongoDB Atlas, and deployed on Replit.

 ![Dashboard Screenshot](dashboard.png)